 - Take the small bowl of whipped egg yolks, and slowly drizzle it into the pot as you quickly whisk the cream mixture.
 You don’t want to dump all the egg yolk into the sauce at once, because then it will clump and cook, and prevent your sauce from becoming extra creamy.

 - Once you’ve added the egg yolk and whisked the sauce for roughly a minute, add the Romano and parmesan cheese next.
-You’ll want to slowly add the cheese into the sauce like you did with the egg yolk.
+You’ll want to slowly add the cheese into the sauce as you did with the egg yolk.